Lynder063/ops/README.md

 ![VMs in hyperviser](assests/vms.png)

 ## Issues
-Feel free to submit issues and enhancement requests. or contact me on Discord `lynder063`
+Feel free to submit issues and enhancement requests or contact me on Discord `lynder063`